 Cat and Dog Vaccinations in Plano, TX

 Cat and dog vaccinations play a central role in defending your pet against life-threatening diseases.
 At Humane Animal Medical & Surgical Hospital in Plano, we offer wellness packages for dogs and cats to help your pet stay protected year after year.
 These packages cover their most important vaccines and also keep them up-to-date with other essential treatments.
+Call us at (972) 578-2553 to schedule an vaccination appointment today.

 Why Vaccinate Your Dog and Cat?